-Glyphosphate herbicide (Round-up) can be used to eradicate chickweed, attacking the root system and killing the entire plant.
-While this can be a best way to kill chickweed, it may also kill other plants; therefore, its application should be used sparingly and carefully in order to remove chickweed from garden areas.
+Glyphosate herbicide (Round-up) can be used to eradicate chickweed, attacking the root system and killing the entire plant.
+Since this may not be the best way to kill chickweed, as it may kill other plants too, its application should be used sparingly and carefully in order to remove chickweed from garden areas.

 Another option is to dust chickweed with ammonium sulfate while the morning dew is still on it.
 Follow label directions for proper application rates.

 How to Kill Chickweed in the Lawn

 In lawn areas, pull chickweed from the ground to expose the soil.
 The soil should then be aerated with an aerator or shovel.
 If using a shovel, place gashes in the ground at least two to three inches deep and every one or two square foot.
 Spread a combination of fertilizer and weed killer over the affected area to eradicate chickweed.
 Always read the instructions carefully before applying any type of chemical to ensure that it is done correctly and at an appropriate time.